-However, she thought she might as well walk about till then, and view this fine castle, which she could not help admiring; it was a delightful pleasant place, and she was extremely surprised at seeing a door, over which was wrote, "Beauty's Apartment."
-She opened it hastily, and was quite dazzled with the magnificence that reigned throughout; but what chiefly took up her attention, was a large library, a harpsichord, and several music books.
-"Well, (said she to herself,) I see they will not let my time hang heavy on my hands for want of amusement."
+However, she thought she might as well walk about till then, and view this fine castle, which she could not help admiring.
+It was a delightful. pleasant place, and she was extremely surprised at seeing a door, over which was written, " BEAUTY's APARTMENT."
+She opened it hastily, and was quite dazzled with the magnificence that reigned throughout: but what chiefly took up her attention was a large library, a harpsichord, and several music books .- "Well," said she to herself.
+"I see they will not let my time hang heavy on my hands for want of amusement."
 Then she reflected, "Were I but to stay here a day, there would not have been all these preparations."
-This consideration inspired her with fresh courage; and opening the library, she took a book, and read these words in letters of gold:-
+This consideration inspired her with fresh courage; and opening the library, she took a book, and read these words in letters of gold :--

-"Welcome, Beauty, banish fear, You are queen and mistress here; Speak your wishes, speak your will, Swift obedience meets them still."
+"Welcome, Beauty, banish fear; You are queen and mistress here: Speak your wishes, speak your will, Swift obedience meets them still."

-"Alas, (said she, with a sigh,) there is nothing I desire so much as to see my poor father, and to know what he is doing."
-She had no sooner said this, when casting her eyes on a great looking-glass, to her great amazement she saw her own home, where her father arrived with a very dejected countenance; her sisters went to meet him, and, notwithstanding their endeavours to appear sorrowful, their joy, felt for having got rid of their sister, was visible in every feature: a moment after, every thing disappeared, and Beauty's apprehensions at this proof of Beast's complaisance.
+Alas," said she, with a sigh, "there is nothing I desire so much as to see my poor father, and to know what he is doing."
+She had no sooner said this, than casting her eyes on a great looking-glass, to her indescribable amazement she saw her own home, where her father was arriving with a very dejected countenance; her sisters came to meet him, and, notwithstanding their endeavours to appear sorrowful, their joy, felt for having got rid of their sister, was visible in every feature.-A moment after, every thing disappeared; and Beauty's apprehensions entirely ceased after this proof of Beast's complaisance.